m13253/dns-over-https/Readme.md

 Keep in mind that /24 is not enough to track a single user, although it is precise enough to know the city where the user is from.
-If you think EDNS0-Client-Subnet is affecting your privacy, you can set `no_ecs` to true in `/etc/dns-over-https/doh-client.conf`, with the cost of slower video streaming or software downloading speed.
+If you think EDNS0-Client-Subnet is affecting your privacy, you can set `no_ecs = true` in `/etc/dns-over-https/doh-client.conf`, with the cost of slower video streaming or software downloading speed.